ngxs/store/publication/2026-06-09_announcing_ngxs_22/article.md

 # Announcing NGXS v22

 We are excited to announce the release of NGXS v22, our latest major version of the state management library for Angular!
-This release brings support for Angular 22, a long-awaited ergonomic improvement to `dispatch` for async/await consumers, a richer set of state operators, dynamic plugin registration, and a clear signal that the future of NGXS configuration lies with standalone providers.
+This release brings support for Angular 22, a long-awaited ergonomic improvement to `dispatch` for async/await consumers, a richer set of state operators, dynamic plugin registration, sharper `createSelector` typings, and a clear signal that the future of NGXS configuration lies with standalone providers.

 For a complete list of changes, see our [v22.0.0 changelog entry](https://github.com/ngxs/store/blob/master/CHANGELOG.md#2200).